DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/shape-report-data/group-and-sort-data/group-data.md

 1. Create a new or open an existing data-bound report.

 	You cannot apply grouping unless your report is bound to a data source.
-2. Insert the [Group Header](../../introduction-to-banded-reports.md) band,      select the **Group Fields** section in the **Actions** category and add a      new group field to group the report's data by the required data field.
+2. Insert the [Group Header](../../introduction-to-banded-reports.md) band, select the **Group Fields** section in the **Group Header Tasks** category and add a new group field to group the report's data by the required data field.

 	![](../../../../images/eurd-web-shaping-count-group-data.png)